 Outside of National Parks there may be many attractions, that by reading the description, appear to be associated with the park itself.
 This is often not the case, and the attraction requires a separate fee for entrance.
-These can be steep by US standards, though perhaps comparable to similiar attractions in the US.
-We rarely visit such attractions in the US since the park systems (national or state) tend to have better presrved examples of what we might be looking for, and the entrance fee is clear.
+These can be high when compared with US park entrance fees, though they are perhaps comparable to similar commercial attractions in the US.
+We rarely visit such attractions in the US since the park systems (national or state) tend to have better preserved examples of what we might be looking for, and the entrance fee is clear.
 In Australia, most natural attractions (like anywhere else) that are well-advertised are commercial and must cover their advertising cost and make a profit.
 They tend to do an amazing effort to hide the actual entrance fees in the advertising; this we also noted for many other commercial facilities.
-Putting the actual price of any service or item “up-front” is less common in Australia than in the US.
+Putting the actual price of any service or item “up-front” seems less common in Australia than in the US.

 Despite the above comments, the commercial attractions in Australia related to “nature” tend to have spectacular engineering efforts associated with them.
 A number of the rainforest canopy walks, ocean lookouts, or nature parks with animal displays are “world-class” a term they like to use in Australia.
 Also many attractions are noted as being as “World Heritage listed” sites.
 This term, not widely used in the US, refers to a UNESCO designation.